 - Buy ready prepared food items where possible if it allows you to spend more time with your family and friends.
 Supermarket shelves are full of good quality, ready-to-go items that require just a little effort to adapt to your dietary needs e.g. pate, which can be pureed or mashed with a little liquid if it seems too thick.

 - Roast meats puree well, just be sure to avoid skin and any overtly crispy pieces.
 Add thick gravy and blend to an appropriate consistency.
 Serve extra gravy on the side and make sure it's not too runny if the person requires thick fluids.

 - Try to make the meals colourful - use lots of different coloured vegetables, such as broccoli, carrots, beetroot and sweet potatoes.
 All these vegetables can be cooked to a softer texture or easily pureed with some broth.
 Butter, cream or milk can also be added to boost the taste and calorie content and to get a creamy consistency.
 Try not to mix or blend different foods together though, as this can turn into an unappealling colour and will effect the taste of the different flavours.

 - Ensure that the food is well seasoned, seasoning like chicken salt can add extra flavour to blended foods, which can lose flavour once blended.
 Ensure you taste the food before you serve it and adjust the seasoning as needed.

-- Mashed potatoes and gravy shouldn’t need much modifying but check there are no lumps.
+- Mashed potatoes and gravy shouldn’t need much modifying but check there are no lumps in either.
 Butter or cream can also be added to the mash to enrich the meal.